 Amidst higher humidity, frizzy hair is also a cause of concern.
 Here’s how it happens: our hair cuticles, structured like roof slates, absorb atmospheric moisture between these layers, causing the cuticles to curl up and raise, resulting in frizzy hair.
 This also means that dry hair is more susceptible to frizziness, being more absorbent and therefore reactive to humid conditions.

 One of the best ways to combat frizzy hair is to switch to sulfate-free shampoos and conditioners.
 Conventional sulfates (like Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) tend to be too strong as cleansing agents, stripping skin and hair of natural oils, drying it out2.
 Ditching sulfates helps maintain stronger and healthier hair in the long run, no matter the season.

-The environmental effects of sunscreen products are being widely discussed.
+The environmental effects of sunscreen are being increasingly discussed.
 The Hawaiian government has recently banned sunscreen products containing oxybenzone and octinoxate after they've been found to contribute to coral reef bleaching when washed into the ocean4.
-For reef-safe sunscreen, seek out those containing mineral UV filters in the form of non-nano titanium dioxide or zinc oxide.
+For a reef-safe sunscreen, seek out those containing only mineral UV filters (in the form of non-nano titanium dioxide or zinc oxide.)